AsaCooperStickland/kl-then-steer/README.md

 You may also need to convert your old cache `cache.json` to an sqlite database with `scripts/convert_cache.py`.

+To install the `representation-engineering` submodule, run `git submodule update --init --recursive`, then `cd representation-engineering` and `pip install -e .`.

 ## Usage
 ```
 python lat/finetuning/finetune.py [--flash_attn]